The Statute of Limitations on Wrongful Death in Texas

 How Long do I Have to Sue for the Death of a Loved One in Texas?

 Texas’ statutes of limitations are designed to prevent old cases from entering the court.
 In many cases, wrongful death cases are serious enough that you will file them almost immediately.
 However, it is important to keep the statute of limitations in mind when considering whether to file your case.
 People may hesitate to file if they do not have faith in their claim or if they are afraid to get the at-fault party in trouble.
-Instead of waiting, talk to an attorney about your case right away.
+Instead of waiting, talk to a Midland wrongful death attorney about your case right away.
 Filing your case too late could mean losing your claim.

 In Texas, there are actually two distinct claims that survivors usually file for the death of a family member.
 The first is a wrongful death suit, where the survivors sue for damages for their loss.
 There is a second claim called a “survival claim” where the loved ones file the personal injury case that the deceased would have been able to file had they survived the accident.
 For example, if a loved one is killed in a car crash, the survival claim would be a car accident lawsuit for their medical bills and pain and suffering while the wrongful death claim would cover their loss.